 We get so many questions about cosmetic waste, not only for our own packaging, but for all cosmetic packaging in general.
 Since this is a lengthy topic and the recycling industry is constantly evolving consider the date of this post!
 We will make sure to publish updated blog posts related to this topic as we learn more, so that we can continue to share this information with you!

 The very first step in properly disposing of cosmetic waste is collecting it!
 For the first phase of this process, we are providing some tips for organizing your current assortment of cosmetic products and when you know it’s time to get rid of them.
-We've also provided an IGTV video link so you can see a first hand beauty cabinet cleanout!
 We're excited to take you on this journey with us.

 Tips for The Cleanout

 Set Good Vibes: It may sound silly, but it really helps to get a good playlist going when you’re cleaning.
 Light a candle nearby too.
 Why not?

 Take a Snapshot: I personally recommend taking a snapshot of your uncleaned cabinet.
 Why?
 So you can be proud of your progress.

 Take it All Out: Start with a clean, fresh space.
 If you’re like me and live in New York with very limited counter space, go shelf-by-shelf!
 Make sure the space you are organizing also gets a good wipe down.

 Tips for Organizing

 Keep Everyday Products Accessible: This may seem obvious, but you are more likely to use up a product that is already open if it’s easily accessible and easy-to-reach.
 This will help to prevent having 3 face washes open, two of a similar color lipstick, etc. Follow the #shopmystash movement and #showusyourempties!